freenas/freenas-docs/userguide/services.rst

    Configure Services

 Stopped services show the sliding button on the left.
-Running services show the sliding button on the right.
+Active services show the sliding button on the right.
 Click the slider to start or stop a service.
 Stopping a service shows a confirmation dialog.